drhelius/bstone-ios/README.md

 Compiling Instructions
 ----------------------

-- Install Xcode for Mac OS X. You need iOS SDK 7.0 or later.
+- Install Xcode for Mac OS X. You need the latest iOS SDK installed.
 - Open the Blake Stone Xcode project and build.
 - Run it on real hardware using your iOS developer certificate.
 For jailbroken devices use the jailbreak branch.